Older job seekers on LinkedIn receive fewer job offers than younger job seekers, but using a younger profile photo reduces this bias.

 A new survey has found that 34% of WFH (work-from-home) employees say they would rather quit than return to a full-time office situation.

-A new study shows that having desk photos of family members (but not other types of photos) reduces the amount of employee theft.
+A new study shows that having family photos at work reduces the amount of employee theft.

 A new study finds 76% of Americans who have been working from home say it has improved their relationships with their co-workers.